Wulf/create-rust-app/README.md

 # Walkthrough

-(the full video can be found in the repo at this path: [`docs/create-rust-app-v2.mp4`](https://github.com/Wulf/create-rust-app/blob/main/docs/create-rust-app-v2.mp4)
+(the full video can be found in the repo at this path: [`docs/create-rust-app-v2.mp4`](https://github.com/Wulf/create-rust-app/blob/main/docs/create-rust-app-v2.mp4))
-)

 [![Gif](docs/create-rust-app-v2.gif)](https://github.com/Wulf/create-rust-app/blob/main/docs/create-rust-app-v2.mp4)

+# Contributing

+If you're experiencing slow compilation time, make sure there isn't any bloat in the template files (look for node_modules or typescript / parcel caches and delete them).